Binamra00/BERT-Sentiment-Analysis/Sentiment Analysis/README.md

 You will need to have your data prepared in `data/processed/` and your GloVe embeddings in `data/embeddings/`.
 Ensure all paths in the `.yaml` config files point to the correct locations.

+Download the Glove embeddings i.e. glove.6B.300d.txt and place it inside the `data/embeddings` folder.

 Install the required libraries:

 ```bash